yjzhao19981027/yjzhao.github.io/pages/pages-root-folder/index.md

 Research on humanoid visual perception algorithms and technologies for service robots aims to explore and develop methods and techniques that enable robots to perceive visual information more like humans.
 With the rapid advancement of artificial intelligence and robotics, service robots are increasingly being used in daily life and work.
 Therefore, improving their visual perception accuracy and efficiency becomes crucial.

+## Our Aim

+Research on humanoid visual perception algorithms and technologies for service robots.

+## Our Research

 Professor Dong Xu’s team at the University of Hong Kong will conduct research in the field of point cloud processing and analysis.
 Specifically, they will focus on one or more of the following research directions:
 - \emph{Point Cloud Compression}.
 Eficient and higtr-quality comprestion technicues are develoned for point cloud data. sienificantiy reducing storaze and bandwidth costs.
 This ncudes Geometry-haseoPoint Cloud Compression (G-PCC and Vide-based Point Cloud Compression (V-PCC),which are specifically designed for compressing point cloud data.
 - \emph{Point Cloud Upsampling}.
 Generate denser point clouds from sparse point clouds, including static point cloud upsampling and video-based point cloud upsampling.